 So the tabernacle was set up on the first day of the first month in the second year. — Exodus 40:17

-In this week’s Torah portion we read about the completion of the construction of the Tabernacle: “So the tabernacle was set up on the first day of the first month in the second year.”
-According to Jewish tradition, while the Tabernacle was set up on the first of the month of Nissan, this was not the first time that the Tabernacle had been erected.
-For seven days preceding that day, Moses had built the Tabernacle and dismantled it seven times.
+In this week’s Torah portion, we read about the completion of the construction of the Tabernacle.
+According to tradition, while the Tabernacle was set up on the first of the month of Nissan, this was not the first time that the Tabernacle had been erected.
+Before that day, Moses built the Tabernacle and dismantled it seven times!

 Why would Moses do such a thing?

-No matter how many times we fall, no matter how many times everything we have built has fallen apart, we must always keep rebuilding and never lose faith.
+In life, we encounter many different challenges, some which shake our faith and leave us hurting.
+However, the most important thing we can do during such times is to get up and begin again.
+No matter how many times we fall, no matter how many times everything we built has fallen, we must always keep rebuilding and never stop believing.

 Who has inspired you to keep on going despite adversities?
 Share your response below.